NekoYellow/nekoyellow.github.io/_pages/about.md

 Having initially pursued natural sciences during my first year, I found a passion in the world of algorithms and systems through some exposure to competitive programming, and some serious practicing followed, which ultimately encouraged me to switch to my current major.

-I am interested in applications of LLM, as well as AI4S.
+I am interested in LLM applications, especially Agents.
+Would also like to explore the field of Systems (MLSys).